FlatIO/dev-docs/docs/embed/url-parameters.md

 | [`zoom`](#change-zoom-scaling-zoom) | Default zoom value | `auto` or `0.1` to `3` (default = `auto`)|
 | [`drawOnlyFirstPage`](#only-display-the-first-page-drawonlyfirstpage) | Only display the first `page` | `false` |

-The option `drawOnlyFirstPage` requires an API Key.

 ## Controls & Theme customization

 If you want to customize the controls, including changing their main colors or hide some of them, you can add the following options in your URL.

-The following features require an Embed API Key to be used.

 | Query Parameter | Summary | Values |
 |:----------------|:--------|:-------|